GraceLock/implicit-bias-2024/README.md

 All code is in R.

 ### File Navigation
-In the code folder, there are the following files:
+In the code folder, there are the following files that contain all of the code and tests used in the study:

-401_skintone.rmd - analysis for skin tone-based bias 401_gender.rmd - analysis for gender-based bias
+401_skintone.rmd - analysis for skin tone-based bias and LASSO regression visual

+401_gender.rmd - analysis for gender-based bias

 401_sexuality.rmd - analysis for sexuality-based bias

 401_weight.rmd - analysis for weight-based bias

 401_exploritory.rmd - all visuals and summary statistics gathered in the data exploration phase